Azure/fta-azurepurview/README.md

+# IMPORTANT

+With the disbandment of the FastTrack for Azure organization within Microsoft, this reposistory is being archived, and will no longer be maintained.
+However, the information is still current as of when it is being archived.

 # Welcome to the FastTrack for Azure Live Azure Purview
 ## We will start 1-2 minutes after the scheduled time to accommodate those still connecting